Night of the Scorpion: Summary

-The poem opens in a way that suggests reflection—the speaker remembers (and, is so, older now) the night his mother was stung by a scorpion, which bit the mother because of its predatory impulse, while hiding beneath a bag of rice to escape from the rain.
+The poem opens in a way that suggests reflection—the speaker remembers (and, is so, older now) the rainy night of ten hours-- his mother was stung by a scorpion, which bit the mother because of its predatory impulse, while hiding beneath a bag of rice to escape from the rain.
 The speaker specifically remembers this night due to this event namely, the mother getting bitten.
 The way in which the mother is bitten is also shown in "flash / of diabolic tail"; the speaker manages to suggest that the scorpion is demonic with its "diabolic" tail, and emphasises its speed with the word flash.
 The scorpion then flees the scene and, thus, risks the rain again.

 Many things were tried to help relieve the mother's pain but none worked.
 The speaker watches helplessly.
 The speaker's father who was a sceptic and rationalist, tried to save his wife by using powder, mixture, herbs, hybrid and even by pouring a little paraffin upon the bitten toe and put a match to it.
 This reflects in one of the village peasant's saying, "May the sins of your previous birth / be burned away tonight," which the father tries to do, not for burning her sins but to burn away the poison residing inside the mother, which reflects her sins being atoned for.

 The speaker watches the vain holy man performing his deceptive incantations but he cannot do anything to stop it.
 The peasants, finally accepting the fate of the mother, try to put a positive spin on the situation by saying that even if the mother died, her next life (an Indian belief) would be less painful, as she is atoning for her future sins by enduring this pain.
 After twenty hours, the poison loses its sting.
 A sign of her prevailing love and affection for her children is shown when she thanks God that she was stung and not her children.